CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

 We ran the Viper test on the CXL-SSD to evaluate its performance.
 Unlike the previous tests, we utilized the AM mode in this case to demonstrate its usage.
-As illustrated in Fig.~\ref{Fig:Viper_CXLSSD}, the test results indicate that the QPS of CXL-SSD across four operations are considerably lower than CXL-DRAM, due to the higher access latency of Flash medium.
-To evaluate the effects of cache on system performance, we implemented and compared different cache replacement policies including Least Recently Used (LRU) and First In First Out (FIFO).
+As illustrated in Fig.~\ref{fig:Viper_CXLSSD}, the test results indicate that the QPS of CXL-SSD across four operations are considerably lower than CXL-DRAM, primarily due to the higher access latency inherent in the Flash medium.
+To evaluate the effects of cache on system performance, we implemented and compared different cache replacement policies including least recently used (LRU) and first in first out (FIFO).
 It can be seen that the QPS of LRU or FIFO CXL-SSD with an additional cache has been significantly enhanced, reaching 72\%-88\% of CXL-DRAM.
-The results of this test not only prove the effectiveness of the AM mode, but also demonstrate the good expandability of our simulator.
-This means that CXL-DMSim can simulate various CXL memory devices integrated with different storage medium, providing a broad exploration and design space for the research of future heterogeneous memory-pooled systems.
+These results not only prove the effectiveness of the AM mode, but also demonstrate the high expandability of our simulator.